Flower Mound, Lewisville, and Midland-Odessa Divorce Attorneys

 However, most often the process will commence as follows once we are retained.
-Our legal professionals will draft a customized petition for divorce, temporary restraining order and order setting temporary hearing.
-A temporary hearing will be conducted with fourteen days of filing the petition for divorce, temporary restraining order and order setting temporary hearing.
-Prior to the temporary hearing we will attempt to negotiate with either the opposing party or opposing counsel.
-If we are able to reach an agreement, we will attend a short hearing and prepare the required court order.
+Our legal professionals will draft a customized petition for divorce, temporary restraining order, and order setting temporary hearing.
+A temporary hearing will be conducted within fourteen days of filing the petition for divorce, temporary restraining order, and order setting temporary hearing.
+Before the temporary hearing, we will attempt to negotiate with either the opposing party or opposing counsel.
+If we can reach an agreement, we will attend a short hearing and prepare the required court order.
 If, however, the negotiations are unsuccessful, we will then prepare for a contested temporary hearing.
 At this time you and the attorneys will work as a team to ensure that all necessary witnesses and documents are presented as evidence.
-At the conclusion of this hearing the court will determine the issues of temporary conservatorship, visitation, child support, medical insurance and exclusive use and possession of property.
+At the conclusion of this hearing, the court will determine the issues of temporary conservatorship, visitation, child support, medical insurance, and exclusive use and possession of property.
 These orders will remain in effect for a minimum of 60 days since this is the minimum length a party must wait to obtain a divorce in Texas.

 Once the 60 days have lapsed, we will once again attempt to negotiate a final settlement with the opposing party.
 At this time, if your divorce is uncontested, we can have a simple hearing and announce our agreement to the court.
 If any matter remains contested our lawyers will prepare for litigation.

 Modification of Orders: Even after a divorce is finalized, we might have to help clients modify the judgment orders relating to child support, spousal support, or visitation.